Punktum-dk/epp-service-specification/README.md

 <a id="references"></a>
 ## References

-Here is a list of documents and references used in this document
+List of references used in this document in alphabetical order.

+1. [DK Hostmaster: "New basis for collaboration between registrars and DK Hostmaster"][CONCEPT]
-1. [Terms and conditions for the right of use to a .dk domain name][General Terms and Conditions]
+1. [DK Hostmaster: "Terms and conditions for the right of use to a .dk domain name"][General Terms and Conditions]
+1. [DK Hostmaster: Name Service Specification][DKHMDNSSPEC]
+1. [DK Hostmaster: RESTful WHOIS Service Specification][DKHMWHOISRESTSPEC]
+1. [DK Hostmaster: WHOIS Service Specification][DKHMWHOISSPEC]
+1. [ICANN: EPP status codes"][ICANN]
+1. [RFC:3339: "Date and Time on the Internet: Timestamps"][RFC:3339]
 1. [RFC:3735: "Guidelines for Extending Extensible Provisioning Protocol"][RFC:3735]
-1. [RFC:3915 "Domain Registry Grace Period Mapping for the Extensible Provisioning Protocol (EPP)"][RFC:3915]
+1. [RFC:3915: "Domain Registry Grace Period Mapping for the Extensible Provisioning Protocol (EPP)"][RFC:3915]
-1. [RFC:3339 "Date and Time on the Internet: Timestamps"][RFC:3339]
 1. [RFC:5730: "EPP Basic Protocol"][RFC:5730]
 1. [RFC:5731: "EPP Domain Name Mapping"][RFC:5731]
 1. [RFC:5732: "EPP Host Mapping"][RFC:5732]
 1. [RFC:5733: "EPP Contact Mapping"][RFC:5733]
 1. [RFC:5910: "Domain Name System (DNS) Security Extensions for the Extensible Provisioning Protocol"][RFC:5910]
 1. [RFC:7451: "Extension Registry for the Extensible Provisioning Protocol"][RFC:7451]
-1. [RFC:8748 "Registry Fee Extension for the Extensible Provisioning Protocol (EPP)"][RFC:8748]
+1. [RFC:8748: "Registry Fee Extension for the Extensible Provisioning Protocol (EPP)"][RFC:8748]
-1. [ICANN: EPP status codes"][ICANN]
-1. ["New basis for collaboration between registrars and DK Hostmaster"][CONCEPT]
-1. [DK Hostmaster: Name Service Specification][DKHMDNSSPEC]
-1. [DK Hostmaster WHOIS Service Specification][DKHMWHOISSPEC]
-1. [DK Hostmaster RESTful WHOIS Service Specification][DKHMWHOISRESTSPEC]

 <a id="resources"></a>
 ## Resources